How to Make a Social Impact Pitch Deck [Storytelling & Design]

 Instead of just saying “Meet our team,” show why your team is uniquely qualified to solve this problem.
 Highlight credentials, experience, or personal connections to the cause.

-Example:"Our founder, Maria Lopez, grew up in a low-income neighborhood with limited access to education.
+Example: "Our founder, Maria Lopez, grew up in a low-income neighbourhood with limited access to education.
 That experience led her to build an organization that has now trained 10,000 underserved students in digital skills."

 This makes your team part of the story, not just a footnote.